Please do not attempt to upgrade your Maestro’s firmware unless you know what you are doing. Most customers do not need to upgrade their firmware.

-- Firmware Version 1.01 for the Micro Maestro 6-Channel USB Servo Controller: This firmware version was released for the Micro Maestro only.
+- Firmware Version 1.01 for the Micro Maestro 6-Channel USB Servo Controller: This firmware version was released on 2009-11-19 for the Micro Maestro only.
 It contains a bug-fix that makes “Ignore” mode servos behave correctly at startup.
-All Micro Maestros shipped on or after November 19, 2009 come with this firmware version.

 - Firmware Version 1.02: This firmware version was released on 2013-06-20 for all four types of Maestros.
 This firmware version fixes a problem where in some cases the position of a servo with an acceleration limit would never settle to the target value.
 This update also fixes some minor problems with error handling.
 For the Mini Maestros, this update also fixes the yellow LED to blink the same way that it does on the Micro Maestro.
-We are not yet shipping Maestros with firmware version 1.02, but it is available for download below.
+All Maestros that were manufactured after 2013-10-07 have this firmware version.

 You can determine the version of your Maestro’s firmware by running the Maestro Control Center, connecting to a Maestro, and looking at the firmware version number which is displayed in the upper left corner next to the “Connected to” drop-down box.
 If you do not already have the latest version (1.02), you can upgrade by following the instructions below: